jaxels20/genetic-tree-miner/README.md

 This repository contains the code and data for the paper **_Reborn and Refined: An Enhanced Genetic Algorithm for Process Discovery_**.
 It implements a novel process discovery algorithm using a genetic approach and provides tools to reproduce the results and figures from the paper.

+Note:
+We have corrected a bug and you will therefore experience significant speed-ups and improved results in comparison to the ones reported in the paper.

 ## 📂 Project Structure

    ```